-Find time on the calendar (preferably during the week) and hit the internet to find a deal for July or August.
+Find time on the calendar (preferably during the week) and hit the internet to find a deal on summer travel.
 Before you know it, you’ll be sipping a tropical drink or hitting the links.

-1. Book directly through resort and airline websites.
+Book directly through resort and airline websites.
 Destinations and airlines list exclusive deals directly on their own sites, so don’t overlook this avenue to savings.
 Even if nothing is advertised, the chances of snagging a deal directly through a resort website are high: simply ask if they have any promotion they can give you.

-2. Check destination and tourism center websites and social media.
+Check destination and tourism center websites and social media.
 Destinations often write about local events and celebrations on their Facebook pages.
 If you’re thinking of taking a last-minute vacation to a particular region or city, check to see what’s happening there right now, or what’s upcoming on the tourism calendar.

 Find last-minute airfare deals by being flexible.
 If you’re flexible about your destination, airfare deals can be found on sites such as AirFareWatchDog, which allows you to search by best deals instead of particular cities and dates.

-4. Choose first-come, first-served campgrounds.
+Choose first-come, first-served campgrounds.
 If you’re driving and camping, steer clear of campgrounds where reservations are accepted.
 These will most likely be completely booked during the summer months.
 Instead, head to campgrounds where the policy is first come, first served (many national park campgrounds abide by this policy for at least some of their campsites).
 Hit the road early to get a spot.

-5. Consider a mid-week vacation home.
+Consider a mid-week vacation home.
 If you’ll be staying in one location for the duration (or majority) of your vacation, consider a vacation home.
 While many are booked solid on summer weekends, they’re often empty during weekdays (especially Sunday night-Monday night), and owners are willing to make deals.